SOTETO/heureka/readme.md

 Follow the upcoming steps to create your development environment:
 0. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg>
 1. `clone`
+2. `docker up`
+3. Configure the local `application.conf` in your dispenser repository to listen to `localhost:27017` (or another port, if you have changed it in your `infra.yml`)

 ### Production environment
 If you want to setup a production environment, you have the following commands: